DreamSmith Realty

 Compare agents on evidence you can independently verify, not on personality or office logo.
 Two agents both wanting your business will both sound persuasive; the deciding factor is what their recent listings actually did in the market.

 Start with neighborhood-specific sales.
-Pricing and market timing should be verified against current source-truth data before relying on the comparison.
+Ask for sold addresses in your Cumming subdivision, and verify each against current MLS and Forsyth County public records before relying on the comparison.
 An agent whose recent sales are all in a different county is learning your market on your dime.

 Look at how their listings present online.
 Pull up an agent's active listings and judge the photography, the written descriptions, and whether larger properties get video.
 Marketing quality is the one part of an agent's pitch you can audit in five minutes without their help, and it predicts how your own listing will look.

 Weigh price versus net proceeds honestly.
 A cheaper commission is not a saving if it comes with weaker marketing that yields a lower offer.
-In one worked example, it was worth paying the higher commission, as the seller earned more because the first agent's ability to secure a stronger offer resulted in more money in their pocket.
+In one worked example, it was worth paying the higher commission, because the first agent's ability to secure a stronger offer resulted in more money in the seller's pocket.
 Compare the whole package, not the headline rate.

 For lake properties specifically, our guidance on choosing the right Lake Lanier listing agent walks through the waterfront-specific evidence to ask for.